freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/advanced-node-and-express/serialization-of-a-user-object.md

   );
 ```

-Mongodb should be properly required including the ObjectId.
+MongoDB should be properly required including the ObjectId.

 ```js
 (getUserInput) =>